top of page

 Purpose

-The purpose of the framework is to support accountable governance by illuminating structural signals and strengthening institutional resilience while preserving institutional authority.
+The purpose of this practice is to support accountable governance by illuminating structural signals and strengthening institutional resilience while preserving institutional authority.

 Scope